 …began his first novel when he was eighteen years old.
 A short eighteen years later, he finally published one.
 His first published novel, Murphy’s Fault, was the only first mystery named to the 1990 New York Times Notable Books List.

-Now, ten novels later, Steven Womack continues writing fiction that garners similar critical accolades.
-Six of the eleven novels published by Womack have received national recognition, including the highest award presented to writers in the field of mystery and crime fiction.
+Now, thirteen novels later, Steven Womack continues writing fiction that garners similar critical accolades.
+Six of the novels published by Womack have received national recognition, including the highest award presented to writers in the field of mystery and crime fiction.

 Womack’s third book, Dead Folks’ Blues, was presented the 1994 Edgar Allan Poe Award as Best Original Paperback Novel by the Mystery Writers of America.
 The novel featured bumbling ex-newspaperman turned private detective Harry James Denton and was called by the Virginia Pilot And Ledger Star a “virtuoso performance.”